92kns/flask-blog/README.md

 # Flask Blog with Docker
 Simple CRUD Flask app based off of the quickstart/tutorial from Flask.
 This has been taken a bit further by Dockerizing it.
 If for some reason someone is reading this here is how you can immediately start playing with the web app on [localhost:5000](http://localhost:5000/).
-Clone the repo and run the following in a terminal
+Clone the repo and run the following in a terminal (you need Docker and Docker Compose installed)

 ```sh
 docker-compose up